arahangua/blockchain-developer-bootcamp-final-project/README.md

 ## Acknowledgement
-For the front-end design : https://github.com/bukosabino/truffle-voting-dapp
+Built on top of the front-end design of : https://github.com/bukosabino/truffle-voting-dapp

 For the general project structure : https://github.com/francisldn/blockchain-developer-bootcamp-final-project